 Where supply is to be given to a large establishment like hotels, offices, hospitals the system of three phase four wire supply is adopted.
 It consists of three phase wires and a neutral.

-Purpose of Neutral Wire in 3 Phase
+Neutral Wire Function in 3 Phase 4 Wire System

 In the above diagram, the alternator is connected to the load by three phase four wire system.
 The neutral points in both alternator and the load are joined together.
 The neutral wire serves as common return to all the three phases acting outward from N1.